Mohammad Shahzad

 Mohammad Shahzad Mohammadi (born 10 January 1988) is an Afghan cricketer who has represented his country in all three international formats.
 He is a right-handed opening batsman and a wicketkeeper.
 He made his international debut for Afghanistan in August 2009 against the Netherlands.

 Shahzad was one of the eleven cricketers to play in Afghanistan's first Test match, against India, in June 2018.
 Shahzad also has a rare record - scoring an ODI hundred in the lowest team score - by reaching an ODI century at a point when Afghanistan's score (against India in the Asia Cup 2018) was just 131, thus equalling Pakistan's Shahid Afridi's previous record.

 Early life and family

-Shahzad is from a Pashtun family originally from the majority Pashtun Nangarhar Province in Afghanistan, but they moved to a refugee camp in Peshawar, Pakistan due to the war in Afghanistan.
-Shahzad spent most of his early life in Peshawar and was married in Peshawar.
-He was still living in Peshawar as a temporary resident in 2018, prompting the Afghanistan Cricket Board to request he relocate to Afghanistan.
+Shahzad was born in a refugee camp in Peshawar, Pakistan.
+He spent most of his early life in Peshawar, where he also got married.
+As of 2018, he was still living there as a temporary resident, which led the Afghanistan Cricket Board to request that he relocate to Afghanistan.